 5.30.2.8 Access to stand-alone non-public network services via PLMN

-To access SNPN services, a UE that has successfully registered with a PLMN may perform another registration via the PLMN User Plane with an SNPN (using the credentials of that SNPN) following the same architectural principles as specified in clause 4.2.8 and the PLMN taking the role of "Untrusted non-3GPP access" Annex D, clause D.3 provides additional details.
+To access SNPN services, a UE that has successfully registered with a PLMN over 3GPP access may perform another registration via the PLMN User Plane with an SNPN (using the credentials of that SNPN) following the same architectural principles as specified in clause 4.2.8 and the PLMN taking the role of "Untrusted non-3GPP access" using the procedures for Untrusted non-3GPP access in clause 4.12.2 of TS 23.502 [3].
+Annex D, clause D.3 provides additional details.